matter-labs-archive/atomic-swaps/README.md

 4. Start the server (`zk server`)
 5. Start the prover (`zk dummy_prover run`)

 `yarn exodus` launches the test.
-After test is complete, server is no longer usable (since it is in exodus mode) and will have to be re-`init`ed.
+After test is complete, server is no longer usable (since it is in exodus mode) and will have to be reset.

+To reset the server:
+- Stop it.
+- Run `zk contract redeploy`
+- Run `zk server --genesis`
+- Start the server again with `zk server`

 ### Example usage